 For us to discern and fulfill the purpose of God for our lives, we need to know the Word, and to know the Word in a balanced way.
-We need to know the difference between a direct authoritative statement of Scripture on the one end of the scale, and a speculation from human reasoning on the other end.
+We need to know the difference between a direct authoritative statement of Scripture on the one end of the scale, and a speculation from human reasoning or tradition on the other end.
 We need to rightly divide the Word of Truth (2 Tim.
 2:15).

 People waste years and sometimes their whole lives, never coming close to their purpose in God, because they get caught up in their own or someone else’s religious speculations.
 This frequently happens in churches.

-Furthermore, when a believer has a “flat” theology and he embraces all doctrines as “Level 1” for which he should die, then he will be in trouble when someone points out the error of one of his (in reality “Level 5”) beliefs.
-This will frequently happen because “Level 5” doctrines do not have scriptural integrity and can be disproved easily.
-Since everything he believes forms the bedrock foundation of his Christian life – instead of only the top level beliefs forming his foundation – he will suffer a spiritual crisis and will not know what to believe anymore.
+Furthermore, when a believer has a “flat” theology and he embraces all doctrines as Level 1 for which he should die, then he will be in trouble when someone points out the error of one of his (in reality Level 3) beliefs.
+This will frequently happen because Level 3 Opinions do not have a solid biblical basis and may be disproved easily.
+Since everything he believes forms the bedrock foundation of his Christian life – instead of only the Absolutes forming his foundation – he will suffer a spiritual crisis and will not know what to believe anymore.
 His entire belief system will unravel.
 On the other hand, a believer who has a clear understanding of the different levels of authority of what he believes will be able to examine, adjust and occasionally reject, his lower-level beliefs, while safely holding to the doctrines that matter the most.

-Consider Paul’s words in Philippians 3, after he has taught about the deep things of God:
+Moreover, consider Paul’s words in Philippians 3, after he has taught about the deep things of God:

 All of us who are mature should take such a view of things.
 And if on some point you think differently, that too God will make clear to you.
 Only let us live up to what we have already attained.
 (Phil.
 3:15-16)

 Clearly, Christians in any church are at various degrees of maturity and understanding.
 There are many different levels of teaching they have received and experiences they have had.
 Some will not understand the deep things Paul has just taught in previous verses.
 Significantly, Paul does not speak “down” to them, but as a friend.
 They may disagree with him, and if they do, Paul trusts God to help them see the Truth.
-Significantly, this refers to the deeper things of God; on the core issues of the faith, Paul does not allow such flexibility (e.g., Rom.
+Significantly, this refers to the deeper things of God.
+On the core issues of the faith, Paul does not allow such flexibility (e.g., Rom.
 16:17-18; Gal.
 1:8-9)!